Available on Vincennes or Jasper campuses and online.

 Advantage in the Job Market

-According to the American Sociological Association, sociology is a liberal arts major with an advantage.
+According to the BalanceCareers.com sociology is one of the best degrees to earn if you are considering law school, working in Human Resources, Market Research, Polling, Social Work, and guidance counselors.
 In addition to information in specific course topics, you will learn social research design, statistics, and data analysis.
 This knowledge will be useful to you as you enter the job market.
 Vincennes University offers the first two years of a four-year program, which is sufficient for some entry-level jobs.
-Students majoring in sociology seek a variety of employment opportunities including advertising, counseling, community planning, health services, journalism, recreation, and marketing research.

 The VU Advantage

 Instruction at VU goes beyond the traditional lecture and discussion format.
-The Sociology faculty integrate the real world into their classrooms through current technologies, special speakers, and hands-on experiences.
-The Chelsea Lawlis Learning Center, which is staffed by full-time professionals, provides learning assistance such as free tutoring, self-paced individualized learning modules, review materials for tests, and other academic support services to help students be successful.
-All this personal attention is designed to help you build a strong academic foundation for your junior and senior years.
+The Sociology faculty integrates the real world into their classrooms through current technologies, special speakers, and hands-on experiences.
+The Chelsea Lawlis Learning Center, which is staffed by full-time professionals, provides learning assistance such as textbooks that can be used on site (not all classes have these, but many do), internet access, Microsoft Word, Powerpoint etc, copying services, review material for tests, as well as a quiet place to just study for the next exam.
+The lab also proctors exams.
+It is open from 8am-8pm Monday-Thursday, 8pm-4pm Friday.

 A residentail campus, quality instruction, individualized advising, and a history of students successfully transferring to four-year colleges are all reasons to start your Sociology degree at VU.
 The low tuition when compared to other Indiana institutions is another benefit that makes Vincennes University a smart choice.